 Premature or unfounded allegations of racial or ethnic discrimination can harm a community bank’s reputation.
 Therefore, the confidentiality of specific community bank information should be preserved while investigations are being conducted and before conclusions are reached.

 Fair Lending Standards Should Be Consistent and Transparent

-ICBA Opposes the Use of Statistical Disparity Alone in a Disparate Impact Cause of Action
+Use of Statistical Disparity Alone in a Disparate Impact Cause of Action.

 Community banks devote substantial resources to the advancement of fair lending.
 In June 2015, the United States Supreme Court upheld the application of disparate impact under the Fair Housing Act.
 Disparate impact may arise when the end results of a lender’s operations have different demographic results despite the uniform application of sound, neutral financial standards.
 However, the Court ruled that disparate-impact claims that rely on statistical disparity alone must fail if they cannot be tied to a policy or policies that caused that disparity.
 A robust causal connection should be clearly identified before bringing a cause of action in fair lending laws.

 Statistical Data Alone Should Not Be Used to Identify Disparate Impact Violations by Indirect Auto Lenders

 ICBA strongly believes that there is no place for discrimination in the auto lending industry.
 Auto dealers who intentionally discriminate should be appropriately dealt with through the enforcement of existing laws by the agencies responsible for overseeing those dealers.
 Statistical data alone should not be used to identify disparate impact violations by indirect auto lenders.
 Indirect auto lenders do not have a direct relationship with the customer and do not have knowledge of a customer’s race, ethnicity or gender.
 The targeting of such lenders to address the discriminatory practices of auto dealers is misguided and harmful.

 Guarantors Should Not be Included in the Definition of Applicant Under ECOA.